-The composition of revenue varies significantly between cohorts, which distorts the overall sector result.
-For example, interface councils receive 22% of their income through developer contributions which significantly increases the sector result.
+The composition of revenue varies significantly between cohorts.
+For example, interface councils receive 23% of their income through developer contributions which significantly increases the sector result.
+Under the Australian Accounting Standards these contributions must be recognised as revenue upon receipt.

 Within council cohorts there can be significant variability in the amount of total income forecast by each individual council.
-The small shire with the highest forecast income is Hepburn Shire council (\$32.9 million), about 2.5 times the size of the Borough of Queenscliffe (\$13.5 million), the small shire with the lowest forecast income.
+The small shire with the highest forecast income is Buloke Shire Council (\$36.4 million), almost 2.5 times the size of Hindmarsh Shire Council (\$15.1 million), the small shire with the lowest forecast income.

-The variability of forecast income between interface councils is significant.
-Wyndham City Council's forecast income (\$491 million) is almost six times the lowest forecast income within the cohort, belonging to Nillumbik Shire Council (\$86.8 million).
+The variability of forecast income between interface councils is also significant.
+Wyndham City Council's forecast income (\$517 million) is more than five times the lowest forecast income within the cohort, belonging to Nillumbik Shire Council (\$96.8 million).
+Developer contributions (monetary) and gifted assets are a significant revenue stream for interface councils.
+For Wyndham City Council, combined developer contributions of \$181 million represents 35% of total income.

-More than half of interface councils are expecting more income than every metropolitan council in the 2017-18 financial year, except for Melbourne City Council.
-Despite the large income size of these interface councils, there are also interface councils that have a similar amount of income to large shires and regional cities.
+More than half of interface councils are expecting more income than every metropolitan council in the 2018-19 financial year, except for Melbourne City Council.
+Despite the relatively higher income of these interface councils, there are also interface councils that have a similar amount of income to large shires and regional cities.

-There is also significant variability within the Regional City council cohort.
+There is also significant variability within the Regional City Council cohort.